yanconglin/ICP-Flow/README.md

 ### ICP-Flow + FNN

 ICP-Flow + FNN has an identical design to ZeroFlow.
-You may download pre-trained weights from [SURFdrive](https://surfdrive.surf.nl/files/index.php/s/AqrrbdMV6hnELpW) (todo).
+You may download pre-trained weights from [SURFdrive](https://surfdrive.surf.nl/files/index.php/s/AqrrbdMV6hnELpW).

 ### Demo